godalming123/godalming123/README.md

 _**about**_

-I'm a web designer devolper and coder.
+I'm a web designer, devolper and coder.

 _**whats happaning**_